ietf-wg-cellar/flac-specification/flac.md

 In case not a picture but an URI is contained in this block, the following points apply:

-- In case an URI does not include a protocol specifier, the URI is considered relative to the FLAC file being processed.
-Such URIs are retrieved with the same protocol as the FLAC file being processed, if the protocol has a concept of relative URIs.
+- The URI can be either in absolute or in relative form.
+In case an URI is in relative form, it is related to the URI of the FLAC content processed.
 - Applications MUST obtain explicit user approval to retrieve images via remote protocols, or when retrieving a file that is not in the directory of the FLAC file being processed.
-- Applications supporting linked images SHOULD handle unavailability of URIs gracefully.
+- Applications supporting linked images MUST handle unavailability of URIs gracefully.
 They MAY report unavailability to the user.
-- Applications MAY reject processing linked images for any reason, in particular for security or privacy reasons.
+- Applications MAY reject processing URIs for any reason, in particular for security or privacy reasons.

 # Frame structure